csteamengine/WagerMyWorkout/README.md

 3. Preselected workout plans, including cardio, strength, agility, flexibility, and endurance.
 From beginner level to expert level.

+4. Preselected Training plans for Runs, Triathlons, Swims, and Biking with customizable distances and time goals.
+Algorithm to decide best training plan for each event with the given parameters.

 # todo
 Will need to find and test out all the other workout apps to see what I like/hate about each one, as well as what each one is missing.
 Then integrate each of those things into this app to make the perfect app.